universetraveller/CatenaD4J/scripts/split_tests/README.md

 The output is a json file `./running/res5.json` which contains information of the original and minimized tests.
 You should change the file name of `./running/res5.json` if you run the script multiple times and each time on different parts of the bugs (see `./run.sh` for reference where `./running/res5_6.json` refers to the result of bugs in six projects and `./running/res5_11.json` refers to the result of bugs in the other 11 projects).
 Actually, `./running/res5.json` under this folder contains the merged results of `./running/res5_6.json` and `./running/res5_11.json`.

 The log of execution is also generated, and written in file `./running/log5` which contains a list of test methods that the spliter could not minimize because of limitation of single file AST analysis.
 The unhandled test methods could be minimized via more pricise ways (e.g. using Eclipse JDT).
-You should change the file name of `./running/log5` if you run the script multiple times and each time on different parts of the bugs (see `./run.sh` for reference where `./running/log5_6` refers to the result of bugs in six projects and `./running/log5_11` refers to the result of bugs in the other 11 projects).
+You should also change the file name of `./running/log5` if you run the script multiple times and each time on different parts of the bugs (see `./run.sh` for reference where `./running/log5_6` refers to the result of bugs in six projects and `./running/log5_11` refers to the result of bugs in the other 11 projects).

 Notice the output file `./running/res5.json` is not the final version, we should manually modify the name of some minimized tests because specific names may cause test failed (that is another not fixed bug of the buggy project).
 We should also manually modify the result of `Cli_3` and `Math_44`, because the split tests from `Cli_3` have compilation issues, and the test intended to be split in `Math_44` cannot be separated due to its dependence on a static variable whose initial value changes after test execution.